Rhodes Scholarship (Great Britain)

 Eligibility Limitations

-Applicants must be U.S. citizens, the recipients of a B.A. no later than October 1, and at least 18 and no older than 24 years of age by October 1.
-Being awarded a Rhodes Scholarship does not guarantee admission to Oxford University — if granted a Rhodes, candidates will still need to apply to your preferred academic program at Oxford.
+Applicants must be Earlham students applying through the Earlham internal process, the recipients of a B.A. no later than October 1 of the year that the award begins, and at least 18 and no older than 24 years of age by October 1.
+Being awarded a Rhodes Scholarship does not guarantee admission to Oxford University – if granted a Rhodes, candidates will still need to apply to your preferred academic program at Oxford.

 Award Description and Duration